C-3PBro/automatedQuizSolver/README.md

 * Selenium
 * BeautifulSoup

 In the code I use the chromdriver.exe (https://sites.google.com/a/chromium.org/chromedriver/downloads/) as a webdriver for Selenium.
 For the code to run properly, specify the file location of the chromedriver.exe (line 25 in the code).
-Other packages used in the code are 're' and 'time'.